 Telescoping and Its Effect on Men vs Women

-A psychological phenomenon known as telescoping describes how people feel time in a different way, making previous events seem they’re already happened recently.
+A psychological phenomenon known as telescoping describes how people feel time differently, making previous events seem they’re already happened recently.
 This impact can have significant implications for our understanding of how men and women feel and respond to different events, especially when it comes to addiction, trauma, and mental health.

 What is Telescoping?